CS-440-Fall-20/HW1/README.md

 ## Grading

-Grading will be as per the criteria specified in the accompanying file, _rubric.csv_, which will be
+Grading will be as per the criteria specified in the accompanying file, _rubric.csv_, which will be shared shortly.

 ## Submission